mharen/mharen.github.io/blog/2009/2009-06-amoeba-fever-problem.md

 Chris has promised to check the math later and determine if I’m close.

-Feel free to do a view-source, or look at the page in <a href="http://jsbin.com/afoli/edit">edit mode</a>.
+Feel free to do a view-source, or look at the page in [edit mode](http://jsbin.com/afoli/edit).
 It won’t let you overwrite my version so hack away.
 When readying to criticize my code, keep in mind that I wrote it at 4am and haven’t prepared it for public scrutiny.
 The fact that it’s so slow tells me I’m doing something horribly inefficient somewhere…

 ---